This article appeared in Knife Magazine in June 2020.

-“Under circumstances not manifestly appropriate for such lawful uses” could not be more vague.
+“Under circumstances not manifestly appropriate for such lawful uses” could not be vaguer.
 The legislature also included the term “dangerous knife” without definition in the statutory definition of “weapon.”
-The New Jersey Supreme Court in State v Lee 475 A3d 31 (1984) ruled that 2C:39-5 is constitutional although one Justice did dissent:
+The New Jersey Supreme Court in State v Lee 475 A3d 31 (1984) ruled that 2C:39-5 is constitutional, although one Justice did dissent:

 The point is that a phrase like “not manifestly appropriate” runs the risk – intolerable in a criminal statute – of wild swings of meaning.
 We should not undertake to justify its use in this statute by assuming that “we all know what it means.

 Within the field of knife laws, vagueness issues arise in simple possession cases.
-The American Knife & Tool Institute (AKTI) suggests that possessory-based knife restrictions should be eschewed in favor of laws that intervene only when criminal conduct or criminal intent are present.
-AKTI has, and will continue to, advocate for clarity in such knife laws.
+The American Knife & Tool Institute (AKTI) suggests that possessory-based knife restrictions should be eschewed in favor of laws that intervene only when criminal conduct or criminal intent is present.
+AKTI has and will continue to advocate for clarity in such knife laws.
 In the meantime, the suggestion seems clear that there are places where the real “danger” is to the individual in possession of the knife.